mmgbeojiri/opendata/README.md

 # OpenData School Project
-This is the github that includes some background information on the topic, the ability to view relevant information, as well as to analyze the data in visual and other formats..
+This is the github that includes some background information on the topic, the ability to view relevant information, as well as to analyze the data in visual and other formats.
+This repo uses the 311 Service Requests from 2010 to Present, which can be found here: [OpenData](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/about_data)